gabrielication/RIOT/examples/coap_dtls12_mbedtls/README.md

     PORT=tap1 make term

-And then type `tlsc` followed by the previous server address you copied from the server and the ciphersuite like:
+And then type `dtlsc` followed by the previous server address you copied from the server and the ciphersuite like:

     > dtlsc fe80::ac4a:f4ff:fef7:b23d TLS-PSK-WITH-AES-128-CCM